Exact Algorithms and Lower Bounds for Stable Instances of Euclidean k-Means: A Stability-Preserving Reduction From to

 Let $n = |X|, m = |\mathcal C|, n' = |X'|$ and $m' = |\mathcal C'|$.
 Note,

-The following two claims are routine to verify, details are in Appendix \ref{app:missing1}. \begin{claim} Any satisfying assignment for $\Phi$ can be extended uniquely to a satisfying assignment for $\Psi$.
-Conversely, the restriction of any satisfying assignment for $\Psi$ to variables in $X$ is a satisfying assignment for $\Phi$. \end{claim}
+The following two claims are straightforward. \begin{claim} Any satisfying assignment for $\Phi$ can be extended uniquely to a satisfying assignment for $\Psi$.
+Conversely, the restriction of any satisfying assignment for $\Psi$ to variables in $X$ is a satisfying assignment for $\Phi$. \end{claim} \begin{proof} First, consider a satisfying assignment $\phi : X \rightarrow \{\textsc{True}, \textsc{False}\}$ for $\Phi$.
+For each clause $C \in \mathcal C$, we claim there is a unique way to assign values to $Y_C$ to satisfy all clauses in $\mathcal C'_C$.
+This is simple to verify when $|C| \leq 3$, recalling the only way to satisfy all clauses in $F(u, v, w)$ is for the three literals to be false.